polytypic/fastener/README.md

 Sibling movement is moving the focus between the elements of an array or an object.

 ##### <a name="head"></a>[`F.head(zipper)`](#head "head :: Zipper -> Maybe Zipper")

+`F.head(zipper)` moves the focus to the leftmost sibling of the current focus.

 ##### <a name="last"></a>[`F.last(zipper)`](#last "last :: Zipper -> Maybe Zipper")

+`F.last(zipper)` moves the focus to the rightmost sibling of the current focus.

 ##### <a name="left"></a>[`F.left(zipper)`](#left "left :: Zipper -> Maybe Zipper")

+`F.left(zipper)` moves the focus to the element on the left of the current focus.

 ##### <a name="right"></a>[`F.right(zipper)`](#right "right :: Zipper -> Maybe Zipper")

+`F.right(zipper)` moves the focus to the element on the right of the current focus.

 ### Queries